vpinball/vpinball/docs/Accelerometer Velocity Input Tech Note.md

 be multiplied by the amount of time in a time step, to yield the incremental velocity for one time step.
-The VP code has a comment that this is missing and should be added someday, but it's really not missing after all: it's just hidden in plain sight, by virtue of being rolled into the user-adjustable "Gain" setting.
+The VP code has a comment that this is missing and should be added someday, but it's really not truly missing: it's just hidden in plain sight, by virtue of being rolled into the user-adjustable "Gain" setting.
 Each acceleration reading from the USB device is multiplied by the Gain to yield the amount added to the velocities, so the Gain implicitly contains the time step factor.
-If you've ever wondered why you needed to reduce the gain by a factor of 10 between VP9 and VP10, it's because VP10's time step is 1/10 of VP9's, thus the component of the gain that represents the time step had to be reduced by 10x.
+If you've ever wondered why you needed to reduce the gain by a factor of 10 between VP9 and VP10, it's because VP10's time step is 1/10 of VP9's, thus the portion of the gain setting that represents the time step had to be reduced by 10x.